 He re-emerged to find a Belgium struggling to cope with surrender and jackboots marching everywhere and Achtung!
 Jawohl!
 Heil! in the air.
 A new Nazi infrastructure got imposed on the defeated country.
 The Gestapo decided to organise the White Russian community under the control of a single figure, answerable to Berlin.

 Life During Wartime

-He established the Comité d’Entr’aide russe en Belgique aka the Russische Selbsthilfsausschuß in Belgien and began to throw his weight around.
+He established the Comité d’Entr’aide russe en Belgique (aka the Russische Selbsthilfsausschuß in Belgien) at rue Defacqz 71 and began to throw his weight around.
 All the old generals who’d fought in the Russian Civil War found themselves sidelined or ignored.
 Voitchehovsky was suspected of passing lists of names of ‘unreliable’ Russians to the Nazi authorities.
 Some vanished into prisons or concentration camps.
 He denied the accusations but few believed him.

 The existing galaxy of Russian exile organisations got shut down or forcibly incorporated into the Comité d’Entr’aide russe.
 Even Ukrainians and other exiles were told to register.
 There were propaganda exhibitions; a huge rally in 1943 with Flemish and Walloon collaborators, including Rexist leader Léon Degrelle; and recruiting drives for General Vlasov’s Russian Liberation Army.